 4.1 The applicant must be based in the Kingdom of Cambodia.

-4.2 The applicant must be an organization that has registered status in the Kingdom of Cambodia and has
+4.2 The applicant must be an organization with the base of operation in the Kingdom of Cambodia with the permanent staff and has

 sufficient experiences and achievements in the field of the project.